-The SEA has committed to the goal of graduating each student from an Oklahoma high school college, career, and citizen ready by 2020 (C3).
+The SEA has committed to the goal of graduating each student from an Oklahoma high school college and career ready by 2020.
 To reach this goal, the SEA itself must think anew about how it operates and provides supports to the LEAs and classroom teachers.
-To help develop a systematic approach that supports the C3 goal, the SEA contracted with the U.S. Education Delivery Institute to help the department transform from being a compliance organization into a service organization, capable of providing the level and type of timely assistance schools need to teach its students at the level required by OAS and as measured by state assessments.
-The SEA has built an Office of Policy Implementation to ensure that the department successfully makes this transition and provides the supports required for OAS implementation as reflected in improved outcomes for students - including ultimately graduating college, career, and citizen ready.
+To help develop a systematic approach that supports the goal, in February 2015, the SEA contracted with the U.S. Education Delivery Institute to perform a Capacity Review to help the department transform from being a compliance organization into a service organization, capable of providing the level and type of timely assistance schools need to teach its students at the level required by OAS and as measured by state assessments.
+The SEA has created a position of Deputy Chief of Staff to ensure that the department successfully makes this transition and provides the supports required for OAS implementation of delivery units to improve-outcomes for students - including ultimately graduating college and career-ready.